-- Proposals provide an access link to the existing Public Right of Way on the eastern boundary - 10.
+- 9 Proposals provide suitable parking arrangements to the satisfaction of the Highway Authority; - 10.
+Proposals provide an access link to the existing Public Right of Way on the eastern boundary; and - 11.
 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality Horsham District Local Plan (2023-2040).
+All proposals should look to be compliant with Policy 19: Water Neutrality.